A Personal Cure for Cancer…?

 These happened, but what we can learn from exceptions to the rule?

-Deepak Chopra shared the puzzle of a woman diagnosed with terminal cancer, told she had six months to live.
+Deepak Chopra shared the puzzle of a woman diagnosed with terminal cancer and told she had six months to live.

-Six months later, instead, without medical treatment, she was fully healed.
+Six months later, instead, without medical treatment, she was fully cancer free.
 This personal cure for cancer she believes came from her daily practice of visualizing herself cured, her tumor melting.

 We can’t know if visualization actually worked for her.
 If it did, nobody can tell us why.
 The same technique and other forms of biofeedback failed for others.